UMAprotocol/UMIPs/UMIPs/ustonks-pid-umip.md

 To calculate the uSTONKS price, an UMA voter should:
 1. Query for the close price of one component on March 31, 2021.
 It is recommended that voters use the Google Sheets GOOGLEFINANCE function.
-2. Divide the March 31 price by the base price and multiply by the initial index value base to get today’s index value.
+2. Divide the March 31 price by the base price and multiply by the index value base (10) to get today’s index value.
 3. Perform this function for each component in the index and sum all of the results together.
 4. Round the result of step three to six decimal places